sudiptagiri/Sentiment-classification-of-IMDB-using-NLTK-RNN-and-LSTM-/README.md

 Some models also provide confidence scores or probabilities for each class.<BR>
 <BR>
 <BR>
-•	Data sourced from Kaggle, analyzing the variables and understand the domain.
+•	Data sourced from Kaggle, analyzing the variables and understand the domain.<BR>
-•	The dataset contains several parameters which are considered important for Sentiment predictions.
+•	The dataset contains several parameters which are considered important for Sentiment predictions.<BR>
-•	Performed preprocessing and symptom matching using python libraries such as regular expressions and NLTK.
+•	Performed preprocessing and symptom matching using python libraries such as regular expressions and NLTK.<BR>
-•	Used several deep learning algorithms such as NLTK, SIMPLE RNN and LSTM to evaluate the model and took the model with good accuracy.
+•	Used several deep learning algorithms such as NLTK, SIMPLE RNN and LSTM to evaluate the model and took the model with good accuracy.<BR>